-In this article, we explain what does the gig economy mean for the smooth running of IT departments.
+In this article, we explain what the gig economy means for IT departments' smooth running.

-Gig economy term refers to a situation in which an employee does not provide services in a full-time model, but functions on the labor market by accepting temporary jobs and implementing specific projects.
-It became more popular through the business model of such companies like Uber or Airbnb who offer people from around the world the opportunity to increase their income by working largely on their own terms.
+Gig economy term refers to a situation where an employee does not provide services in a full-time model but functions on the labor market by accepting temporary jobs and implementing specific projects.
+It became more popular through the business model of such companies as Uber or Airbnb, who offer people worldwide the opportunity to increase their income by working mainly on their own terms.

-However, today the phenomenon of contract work concerns practically all sectors of the economy.
+However, today the phenomenon of contract work concerns all sectors of the economy practically.
 According to the analysis of the Morgan Stanley bank, as much as 35% of the working population in the U.S. (over 55 million people) may engage in temporary work to a different extent.
 In 2027, this percentage may reach as much as 50% of all employees in the largest economy in the world.
-In France, Germany, and Great Britain, the dynamics of the supply of such work exceeds the average employment growth rate.
+In France, Germany, and Great Britain, the dynamics of the supply of such work exceed the average employment growth rate.

 The number of “gig workers” in the EU doubled between 2000 and 2014, making it the fastest-growing group of employees.
 Research conducted by BCG in 11 markets shows that the highest percentage of people who work based on contracts is in the IT sector.
 In addition, there are already over 57.3 million people in the U.S. itself registered on the platforms offering freelance jobs worldwide.

 According to Upwork, there will be even up 86.5 million freelancers by 2027.
 Moreover, these people made their own decision to become gig workers instead of having permanent employment.
 41% of freelancers in the survey by PYMNTS stated they were hired because they have unique skills to complete an ad hoc project.